jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-25-kafka-development-with-docker-part-3/index.md

 ## Source Connector Creation

 As mentioned earlier, Kafka Connect provides a REST API that manages connectors.
 We can create a connector programmatically.
-The REST endpoint requires a JSON payload, which includes connector configurations.
+The REST endpoint requires a JSON payload that includes connector configurations.

 ```bash
 $ cd kafka-dev-with-docker/part-03